 - Go for thin belts less than 3/4 inch (1.91 cm) in width.

-- Lower the loops on your pants, skirts, dresses, jackets and coats to get the illusion of a slightly longer torso than it actually is.
+- Lower the loops on your pants, skirts, dresses, jackets and coats to create the illusion of a slightly longer torso than it actually is.

-- Go for deep V-neck sweaters, unbutton the first two buttons of your shirts, go for oblong scarves and long necklaces or pendant necklaces.
+- Go for oblong scarves and long necklaces or pendant necklaces.
 These items all lead the eye up away from your waist.
 See this guide how to up your look with scarves.

 - Look for tops with vertical stripes (see post banner for an example).
-The stripes like vertical lines and seams keep the eyes moving and provides the illusion of length.
+The stripes like vertical lines and seams keep the eyes moving and provide the illusion of length.

 - Try Princess seams.

 - Keep your shirt untucked.